The Farm Credit Fly-In:

 On July 23-24, 2019, nearly 750 Farm Credit customers and employees traveled to Washington, D.C., for the Farm Credit Fly-In.
-The impact our directors, employees and customers made on Capitol Hill that week was second to none.
+The impact our directors, employees and customers made on Capitol Hill that week was incredible.

 United States Department of Agriculture (USDA) Secretary Sonny Perdue kicked off the week's festivities followed by a conversation with House Agriculture Committee members Reps.
 David Scott (D-GA) and Austin Scott (R-GA).
 Reps.
 Marcia Fudge (D-OH) and Vicky Hartzler (R-MO), both senior members of the House Agriculture Committee, hosted Farm Credit women directors, customers and executives for donuts and discussion about the challenges and opportunities facing farmers and ranchers today.
 Rep. Angie Craig (D-MN), a fellow member of the committee, also joined the breakfast conversation.